Consult with Luther College's admissions department to confirm any application fees and information.

 Luther College has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
 Each college decides which factors are given the most weight in the admissions process.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you stand out.

 What does Luther College consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.